stratis-storage/stratis-docs/content/stratis-release-notes-2.3.0.md

 The `pool bind` command establishes an alternative mechanism for unlocking a pool.
-The user may select either the "tang" mechanism, which implements NBDE (Network-bound Disc Encryption) by means of a Tang server, or the "tpm" mechanism, which uses TPM (Trusted Platform Module) encryption.
+The user may select either the "tang" mechanism, which implements NBDE (Network-bound Disc Encryption) by means of a Tang server, or the "tpm2" mechanism, which uses TPM 2.0 (Trusted Platform Module) encryption.
 Binding the devices in a pool to a supplementary Clevis encryption policy does not remove the primary encryption mechanism, which uses a key in the kernel keyring.

 The `pool unbind` command simply unbinds a previously added encryption policy from all the devices in the specified pool.